rdpoor/mu/README.md

 An experiment in blurring the lines between music composition and sound synthesis

 ## todo
-* Create a FileReader node.
+* Create a Loop node.
 * Create a Mixer node.
-* Create a Loop node.
+* Can we ditch the seek() method now that step() carries time information?
+* When do we release resources?
+Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h
-* Clean up test/Makefile to avoid repetition, assure that mu library is up to date.
+* Clean up test/Makefile to avoid repetition,
+* Fix test/Makefile to assure that mu library is up to date.
-* Clean up src/Makefile to assure that stk library is up to date.
+* Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-04-27: Created a FileReader subclass of Node that provides a step() interface to a sound file.
+Needs more error checking, and we need to decide if and when to close the file, but it works.

+* 2014-04-27: Refactored step() to take different arguments: stk::StkFrames buffer (as before), MuTime time (current time at start of buffer), Transport& transport (so we can discover who is at the head of the graph, etc).
+Ditch Node::framesRemaining() in favor of Node::duration().

 * 2014-04-27: Split monolithic mune04 file into src and include library directories, created test directory for test executables.